se-edu/se-book/designFundamentals/abstraction/what/text.md

 <tip-box>

-:package: Within a certain software component, we might deal with a _user_ data type, while ignoring the details contained in the user data item such as _name_, and _date of birth_.
+{{ icon_example }} Within a certain software component, we might deal with a _user_ data type, while ignoring the details contained in the user data item such as _name_, and _date of birth_.
 These details have been ‘abstracted away’ as they do not affect the task of that software component.

 </tip-box>